U8NWXD/oppia-wiki/End-to-End-Tests.md

 }
 ```

 It might be tempting to use the `.first()`, `.last()`, and `.get(n)` functions directly when you know what order the elements will come in.
 However, this makes the tests fragile to changes in the page, and it makes the code hard to read.
-You should also avoid accessing page elements by index since that's not how most users will find elements.
+You should also avoid accessing page elements by index because that's not how most users will find elements.
 They will be relying on the text identifying those elements, and your test should too.

 Except for cases where an element selector is crafted dynamically, all element selectors should be at the top of a utility file.
 There should be no element selectors in suite files.